 - 2 tablespoons + 2 tablespoons ghee

-- Meanwhile, peel the mango.
+- Peel the mango.
 Remove all the flesh from the peel and seed.
 Discard the peel and seed, and chop the flesh into cubes.
 Puree the flesh in a mixer.
 Keep aside.

 - Heat 2 tablespoons of ghee in a heavy-bottomed pan, and add the rava.
 Fry on medium flame for a couple of minutes, or till the rava reaches the consistency of wet sand.
 You should get an even lovelier fragrance by now.
 Transfer the fried rava onto a plate.

-- In the same pan, on high flame, heat 1-1/2 cups of water with a pinch of salt added to it, till it reaches boiling point.
+- In the same pan, on high flame, heat 1-1/2 cups of water, till it reaches boiling point.
 Then, lower the flame to medium, and add the fried rava to it, little by little.
 Stir constantly, making sure there are no lumps.

 - Let the mixture cook on medium flame till it thickens slightly.
 Stir intermittently.